2007 DPR Korea Football League

 Statistics of DPR Korea Football League in the 2007 season.

-Overview

 The 2007 edition of the Technical Innovation Contest was played with teams in two groups, with the first and second-place finishers in each group advancing to an elimination stage.

 In the semi-finals, P'yŏngyang City defeated Kigwanch'a 2–1, and Amrokkang defeated Kyŏnggong'ŏp.
 In the final, P'yŏngyang City defeated Amrokkang 2–0, and Kyŏnggong'ŏp defeated Kigwanch'a 3–1 in the third place match.

+Final round

+The final round began on 19 May 2007, while the following teams qualified for the final round: